4d/docs/website/translated_docs/de/MSC/backup.md

 Diese Seite ist in drei Bereiche unterteilt:

-- **Backup File Destination**: displays information about the location of the database backup file. sowie den freien bzw. verwendeten Platz auf der Backup-Festplatte.
+- **Backup File Destination**: displays information about the location of the application backup file. sowie den freien bzw. verwendeten Platz auf der Backup-Festplatte.
-- **Last Backup Information**: provides the date and time of the last backup (automatic or manual) carried out on the database.
+- **Last Backup Information**: provides the date and time of the last backup (automatic or manual) carried out on the application.
 - **Contents of the backup file**: lists the files and folders included in the backup file.

 The **Backup** button is used to launch a manual backup.